Ramphastides

 Ramphastides is an infraorder of the order Piciformes that includes toucans and barbets.
 Formerly, the barbets have been classified in a single family, the Capitonidae.
-However, this has turned out to be paraphyletic with regard to toucans, which resulted in the Capitonidae being split into several families.
+However, this has turned out to be paraphyletic about toucans, which resulted in the Capitonidae being split into several families.

 Systematics

 The Ramphastides contain five extant families.
 Sometimes, they are treated as the superfamily Ramphastoidea.